Electric or wood-fired: choosing the right heat source

 Wood-Fired

 A wood-fired stove is certainly the more traditional choice of heat source and has been central to sauna culture for centuries.
-Choosing a wood-fired stove connects you to this lineage, invites a slowing down and offers a more intimate connection with nature through the primitive ritual of sourcing wood, then building and maintaining the fire.
-Requiring no power supply, wood-fired saunas are also 'off-grid' and as such offer greater flexibility for less accessible or rural locations which can also create a more adventurous dimension to the sauna experience.
+Choosing a wood-fired stove connects you to this lineage, invites a slowing down and offers a more intimate connection with nature through the primitive ritual of sourcing wood then building and maintaining the fire.
+Requiring no power supply, wood-fired saunas are also 'off-grid' and, as such, offer greater flexibility for less accessible or rural locations, which can also create a more adventurous dimension to the sauna experience.

 While wood-fired saunas score highly on a more sensory level and offer a direct shot of nature, on a practical level, there are a few things to consider with wood-fired stoves.